-As the years passed and the garden started to slowly flourish under Ferro’s Augean labors and investment (he says he’s sunk around $50,000 to $60,000 into the plot), the neighborhood he’d grown up in—by 1997 already a different place than in 1956—began to look ever more unrecognizable.
+As the years passed and the garden started to slowly flourish under Ferro’s Augean labors and investments of cash (he says he’s sunk around a total of $50,000 to $60,000 into the plot), the neighborhood he’d grown up in—by 1997 already a different place than in 1956—began to look ever more unrecognizable.

-When Ferro, his sisters and mother first came to the area, they were attracted by an already established community from Campania, the southern Italian region of which their hometown of Salerno is a prominent city.
+When Ferro, his sisters and mother first came to the area, they were attracted by an already established community from Campania, to which his home town of Salerno belongs.
 His uncle, who had come to Brooklyn and opened a candy store on Kingsland Avenue some years previous, helped the newcomers get on their feet.

-While his mother worked in factories to support her children and pay off the debt incurred getting from Salerno to Brooklyn, Ferro worked as a shoe-shiner and a stock boy, among other odd jobs.
-After a military stint in peacetime South Korea, he settled into accounting, working for now-defunct discount department chain EJ Korvette and a local lender that eventually merged with Chemical Bank.
+While his mother worked in factories to support her children and pay off the debt incurred getting from Italy to Brooklyn, Ferro worked as a shoe-shiner and stock boy, among other odd jobs.
+After a military stint in peacetime South Korea, he settled into accounting, working for now-defunct discount department chain EJ Korvette, and a local lender that eventually merged with Chemical Bank.

 Changes to Williamsburg, already afoot when he started Orient Grove in the late ’90s, accelerated swiftly after 9/11.

-“What happened here [after 9/11]: the Italians sold the neighborhood,” said Ferro.
-“Because it’s location, location, location.
+“What happened here [after 9/11]?
+The Italians sold the neighborhood,” asserted Ferro.
+“Because it’s location, location, location!
 You’ve got the L Train, plus the expressways and the buses.
-So the real estate people saw the opportunity; people were afraid to live in Manhattan and started moving this way.
-The Polish [to the north] didn’t sell, but Italians??
-‘How much you got?’”
+So the real estate people saw the opportunity.
+People were afraid to live in Manhattan and started moving this way.
+The Polish [to the north] didn’t sell, but Italians… ‘How much you got?’”

 While COVID-19 no doubt had an impact on the neighborhood, Ferro says he hasn’t noticed the same sort of hemorrhaging of residents that followed 9/11.